School Primary Languages Trip to Paris

 Housed in France's former royal palace, the Louvre is now one of the finest and most complete art galleries in the world.
 Its collections range from the ancient world to the twentieth century, with the Pyramid and CyberLouvre multimedia gallery bringing the collection right up-to-date.
-But most visitors are only here to see one thing - The Mona Lisa's enigmatic smile.
+Most visitors, however, are only here to see one thing - The Mona Lisa's enigmatic smile.

-France’s leading science museum (and the biggest in Europe) hosts static and interactive exhibitions on a range of environmental and technological themes, including climate change and fossil fuels, as well as audio-visual presentations and a planetarium.
+France’s leading science museum hosts static and interactive exhibitions on a range of environmental and technological themes, including climate change and fossil fuels, as well as audio-visual presentations and a planetarium.

 One of the best and most relaxing ways to see the sights of Paris is to take a Seine river boat cruise.
 Starting at the Pont d'Alma, near the Eiffel Tower, your cruise will take you up stream to the Ile de la Cite and Notre Dame Cathedral.
 Trips last around an hour and depart every 30 minutes during the high season and every 40 minutes during the low season.